IonMich/instructor_pilot/README.md

    python manage.py runserver
    ```

-- Open your browser and go to `http://127.0.0.1:8000/admin/` to access the admin panel.
-You can log in with the username and password you created in the previous step.

-- In the admin panel, add your information in the `First name` and `Last name` fields of your `Users` entry and save it - this will be used if you are a UF member to get your section class meeting times from the UF API.
+- Open your browser and go to `http://127.0.0.1:8000/admin/auth/user/1/change/`.
+Log in with the username and password you created in the previous step.
+Then add your information in the `First name` and `Last name` fields and save it - your last name will be used if you are UF member to get your section class meeting times from the UF API.
+Feel free to add your institutional email address in the `Email address` field as well.

-- Add a University object in `Universities` and save it.
+- Go to `http://127.0.0.1:8000/admin/universities/university/add/` and add your university.
 Use `ufl`
-as the university code, if you are a UF member.
+as the university code if you are a UF member.

 - All set!
 You can now go to `http://127.0.0.1:8000/` to add a course and start using the app.